IGinX-THU/IGinX/docs/quickStarts/IginXCluster-EnglishVersion.md

-# IginX Installation and Use Manual (Cluster)
+# IGinX Installation and Use Manual (Cluster)

 [TOC]

-IginX is is a new-generation highly scalable time series database distributed middleware, designed to meet industrial Internet scenarios.
-It was launched by Tsinghua University's National Engineering Laboratory of Big Data System Software.
-It currently supports IoTDB，InfluxDB as data backends.
+IGinX is an open source polystore system.
+A polystore system provides an integrated data management service over a set of one or more potentially heterogeneous database/storage engines, serving heterogeneous workloads.

+Currently, IGinX directly supports big data service over relational database PostgreSQL, time series databases InfluxDB/IoTDB/TimescaleDB/OpenTSDB, and Parquet data files.

 ## Download and Installation

 ### Java Installation

-Since ZooKeeper, IginX and IoTDB are all developed using Java, Java needs to be installed first.
+Since ZooKeeper, IGinX and IoTDB are all developed using Java, Java needs to be installed first.
 If a running environment of JDK >= 1.8 has been installed locally, **skip this step entirely**.

 1. First, visit the [official Java website] (https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) to download the JDK package for your current system.